New in the lexicon

 The legal aspects of desk sharing should not be underestimated.
 From data protection to individual requirements, there are important points that companies should consider.

-Data protection when desk sharing
+Data protection during desk sharing

-Involvement of employee representatives
+Involving employee representatives

-When introducing desk sharing, you should involve employee representatives at an early stage – because, as already mentioned, the right to have a say is an important aspect for your teams.
+When introducing desk sharing, you should involve employee representatives at an early stage — because, as already mentioned, the right to have a say is an important aspect for your teams.
 The works council should always be consulted when designing working conditions so that the interests and needs of your workforce can be taken into account.
-Because a transparent dialogue helps to reduce resistance and create acceptance.
+Because transparent dialogue helps to reduce resistance and create acceptance.

 Legal right to a job